Outdoor Research Helium

 What we don’t: Too streamlined for around-town use; doesn’t breathe very well.

 See the Men's Outdoor Research Helium See the Women's Outdoor Research Helium

 Outdoor Research has updated its long-standing and very popular ultralight rain shell for 2020.
 The latest Helium—replacing the “II”—sticks largely to the same formula with upgrades in durability and fit without impacting weight or cost.
-We tested the revamped Helium in Patagonia and early spring conditions in the Pacific Northwest, and below we break down the jacket’s water and wind protection, breathability, weight and packability, durability, fit and sizing, and more.
+We tested the revamped Helium in Patagonia and early spring conditions in the Pacific Northwest, and below we break down our experiences with the jacket.
 To see how it stacks up to the competition, see our article on the best rain jackets.